BBBalls/hillside-hermitage-transcripts/draft_transcripts/20210216 - 197hh - Can a layman be an arahant.md

 Usually when somebody doesn't become a monk, it's because something is still stopping them in the world, which is a form of concern.
 And, that concern, itself, is an impediment, if they want to be an arahat.

-TT: So one can go forth without ordaining?
+**TT**: So one can go forth without ordaining?

-AN: Yes, but not because you feel like you've gone forth, but because you actually became sotāpanna or higher.
+**AN**: Yes, but not because you feel like you've gone forth, but because you actually became sotāpanna or higher.
 And that's why the noble ariya saṅgha in the suttas includes laypeople.
 They were not monks, but they were actually ariyas.
 And consequently one can go forth and ordain and still be a householder in his mind.